CSPT1-TEAMS/Sprint-Challenge-Authentication/ANSWERS.md

 <!-- Answers to the Short Answer Essay Questions go here -->

 1. Describe Middleware, Sessions (as we know them in express), bcrypt and JWT.
+- Middleware is software that acts like a bridge between a database (or operating system) and applications.

 2. What does bcrypt do in order to prevent attacks?